Ohio Girl's High School Basketball Poll

 |10.
 Russia

-Others receiving 12 or more points: Convoy Crestview 21.
-Bainbridge Paint Valley 18.
+Others receiving 12 or more points: Bainbridge Paint Valley 20.
+Convoy Crestview 19.
+Maria Stein Marion Local 15.